-Variable Туре Description OB40_EV_CLASS BYTE Event class and identifiers: B#16#11: interrupt is active OB40_STRT_INF BYTE B#16#41: interrupt via interrupt line 1 B#16#42: interrupt via interrupt line 2 (only with an S7-400) B#16#43: interrupt via interrupt line 3 (only with an S7-400) B#16#44: interrupt via interrupt line 4 (only with an S7-400) B#16#45: WinAC: interrupt triggered via PC OB40_PRIORITY BYTE Assigned priority class: defaults 16 (OB40) to 23 (OB47) OB40_OB_NUMBR BYTE OB number (40 to 47) OB40_RESERVED_1 BYTE Reserved OB40_IO_FLAG BYTE Input module: B#16#54 Output module: B#16#55 OB40_MDL_ADDR WORD Logical base address of the module that triggers the interrupt OB40_POINT_ADDR DWORD For digital modules: bit field with the statuses of the inputs on the module(Bit 0 corresponds to the first input) The assignment the bits from OB40_POINT_ADDR to the channels in the module can be found in the description for the given module.
-For analog modules: Bit field, informing which channel has exceeded which limit (for detailed info on the structure refer to /71/ or /101/).
-For CPs or IMs: OB40_DATE_TIME DATE_AND_TI ME Module interrupt status (not user relevant) DATE_AND_TIME of day when the OB was called
+Variable Туре Description OB40_EV_CLASS BYTE Event class and identifiers: B#16#11: interrupt is active OB40_STRT_INF BYTE B#16#41: interrupt via interrupt line 1 B#16#42: interrupt via interrupt line 2 (only with an S7-400) B#16#43: interrupt via interrupt line 3 (only with an S7-400) B#16#44: interrupt via interrupt line 4 (only with an S7-400) B#16#45: WinAC: interrupt triggered by PC Note: Interrupt lines 1, 4 are assigned to CPUs 1, 4 in multicomputing mode.
+OB40_PRIORITY BYTE Assigned priority class: defaults 16 (OB40) to 23 (OB47) OB40_OB_NUMBR BYTE OB number (40 to 47) OB40_RESERVED_1 BYTE Reserved OB40_IO_FLAG BYTE Input module: B#16#54 Output module: B#16#55 OB40_MDL_ADDR WORD Logical base address of the module that triggers the interrupt OB40_POINT_ADDR DWORD With digital modules: Bit field with the inputs on the module that triggered the hardware interrupt Which bit of OB40_POINT_ADDR is assigned to which channel of the module can be found in the description of the relevant module.
+With analog modules: Bit field contain information indicating which channel exceeded which limit (for a precise description of the structure, refer to /71/ or /101/.).
+With CPs or IMs: Interrupt status of the module (not relevant for users) OB40_DATE_TIME DATE_AND_TIME DATE_AND_TIME of day when the OB was called

-If you are using a DPV1 capable CPU you can obtain additional information on the interrupt with the help of SFB 54 "RALRM" which exceeds the start information of the OB.
+If you are using a DPV1 capable CPU you can obtain additional information on the interrupt with the help of SFB54 "RALRM" which exceeds the start information of the OB.
 This also applies when you operate the DP Master in S7 compatible mode.

-1.7 Status Interrupt OB (OB 55)
+1.7 Status Interrupt OB (OB55)

-A status interrupt OB (OB 55) is only available for DPV1 capable CPUs.
+A status interrupt OB (OB55) is only available for DPV1 capable CPUs.